 With that done, scroll to the bottom of the page and click on ‘Save changes’ to store your settings.
 WooCommerce will now use the custom checkout page.

 How to Reduce Checkout Page Abandonment

-Checkout page abandonment is when a customer starts the checkout process, but doesn’t complete their payment.
-It’s similar to cart abandonment, but it’s one more step towards completing payment and becoming a customer.
+Checkout page abandonment happens when a customer starts the checkout process, but doesn’t complete their payment.

 When a customer goes to checkout, they expect the total price to be similar to the total product price.
-If they get to checkout and see taxes, high shipping costs, and other additional fees, then there’s a good chance they won’t complete the purchase.
+If they get to the checkout page and see taxes, high shipping costs, and other additional fees, then there’s a good chance they won’t complete the purchase.

-A customer might continue with the purchase if they think the costs are justified.
+Some customers might continue with the purchase if they think the costs are justified.
 However, it’s far better to be upfront about your pricing so customers know what to expect.

 Make Account Creation Optional or Simpler

 Forcing shoppers to create an account at checkout adds a lot of friction to the buying process, and can increase the checkout abandonment rates.

 You can allow user registration to your WordPress site, but you should avoid making it mandatory.
 Instead, you might allow shoppers to checkout as a guest but offer them a coupon code if they create an account.